 I’ve heard this one a lot, and the premise behind the irritating remark is actually pretty darn sound.
 When the market is great, it’s easy to be retired, isn’t it?
-In fact, my wife and I increased our net worth by nearly $50,000 during the summer of 2017 by doing virtually nothing that generated any serious income.
+In fact, my wife and I increased our net worth by nearly $50,000 during the summer of 2017, and nearly the same during the summer of 2018, by doing virtually nothing that generated any serious income.
 The stock market is just insane right now.

 It’s hard not to make money in this economy.